revanthgsr/4x4_bit_approx_mul/README.md

   </tbody>
 </table>

-4 out of 8 cases have errors: 4 in sum and 2 in carry
+4 out of 8 cases have errors: 4 in Sum and 2 in Carry

 ### Partial Product Transformation
 The approximation involves the transformation of partial product terms a<sub>m,n</sub> and a<sub>n,m</sub> ( a<sub>m,n</sub> = a[m] $\times$ b[n] ) into propagate and generate terms: